gallegux/menusi/README.md

 `create_data_file.bat  my_amstrad_games.csv  MENUSI.DAT`

 ##### Important:
-The maximum file size is 35.325 bytes.
+- The maximum file size is 35.325 bytes.
 If you use a greater file the system won't work correctly.
+- The lines in the CSV file must be well.
+The last word must be **cpm** or the name of the program after **run**.
+A line ended with `dir` or `run` (for example) will do the program crashes.

 **Modify menusi.bas** writing in the first line the name of the file generated.
 So, you can have several menus, for your programs, sports, arcades, cars, etc. using several .bas files and one binary program.